timofeysie/khipu/docs/sprints/sprint-2.md

 ERROR Error: Uncaught (in promise): TypeError: Cannot read property 'uid' of null
 TypeError: Cannot read property 'uid' of null at RealtimeDbService.push../src/app/core/firebase/realtime-db.service.ts.RealtimeDbService

+Firebase setup problems again.
+Didn't account for all the errors on every function and just fixed them one by one.